Apolla Shark Tank Update (Season 13)

 The founder successfully convinced Sharks Mark Cuban, Kevin O’Leary, Lori Greiner, Robert Herjavec, and Guest Shark Emma Grede to consider investing in her company.

-When evaluating a startup for investment, investors typically assess its growth potential and profit margins to determine its attractiveness.
+When assessing a startup, investors typically evaluate its growth potential and profit margins to gauge its attractiveness.

-Initially, the founder proposed seeking $300,000 from the Sharks in exchange for a 15% equity stake in her company, intending to utilize the investment for marketing efforts.
+The founder initially sought $300,000 from the Sharks in exchange for a 15% equity stake, intending to use the investment for marketing.